agmsb/mildly-helpful-cloudshell/README.md

 # tree - fancy display of your directory hierarchy
 yes | apt install tree

+# screen - run stuff in the background (i find easier than tmux)

+yes | apt install screen

 # yq - i hope you never have to query yaml but here ya go
 VERSION=v4.2.0